Go Back

 Instructions

-• Around the hour mark, stretch and fold the dough again.
+• 2nd stretch & fold: Around the hour mark, stretch and fold the dough again.
+Cover back up and let rest another 30 minutes.

-Make the raspberry jam:
+For raspberry jam:

-Shape & fill the bread:
+To shape & fill the bread:

-• Spread cooled jam evenly on top of dough.
+• Fill: Spread cooled jam evenly on top of dough.
 Don't spread it all the way to the edges - leave about an inch of space around all sides.
-Distribute brie on top of jam.
+Distribute brie evenly on top of jam.

-• Roll dough up into a log, starting with one of the short sides.
+• Roll: Roll dough up into a log, starting with one of the short sides.
 Pinch the seams together to seal and place log seam-side down on the pan.

-• Dimple the dough all over with your fingers, pushing all the way through the dough to the pan without tearing the dough.
+• Dimple: Dimple the dough all over with your fingers, pushing all the way through the dough to the pan while being careful not to tear the dough.

 Notes